rahulgadde2001-ops/Fash_N_Mart/README.md

 **Fash 'N' Mart** is a modern, responsive e-commerce platform designed to sell **fashion, grocery, and pharmacy products**.
 The system provides a **user-friendly interface**, interactive dashboard, and smooth navigation, making it easy for users to browse, search, and purchase products.
 It is fully responsive and works seamlessly across desktops, tablets, and mobile devices.
+We are adding new feature expiry date along with mfg date.
 ---

 ## **Features**